IgniteUI/igniteui-docfx/en/components/chip.md

 ![Dragging](../images/chip/dragging.gif)

 The chip can be dragged by the end-user in order to change it's position.
 The moving/dragging is disabled by default, but can be enabled with an option called [`draggable`]({environment:angularApiUrl}/classes/igxchipcomponent.html#draggable).
-You need to handle the actual moving of the chip in the data source manually.
+You need to handle the actual moving of the chip in the template manually.
+This is where the chip area comes in handy since it provides [`onReorder`]({environment:angularApiUrl}/classes/igxchipsareacomponent.html#onreorder) event that returns the new order if a chip is dragged over another chip to take its place.

 ```html
 <igx-chips-area (onReorder)="chipsOrderChanged($event)">